scryptonight/escrow/README.md

 # Escrow - Escrow pools for the Radix DLT

-The Escrow component allows you to create account-like escrow pools that you can put funds into -- or have other put funds into -- and them retrieve them later.
+The Escrow component allows you to create account-like escrow pools that you can put funds into—or have others put funds into—and them retrieve them later.

 You can create Allowances that allow others to pull funds from your escrow pools.